Conveniently located to serve San Diego

 Sleep Apnea Video

-To diagnose sleep apnea, you may need to undergo sleep tests at home or at a sleep center.
+To diagnose sleep apnea, you may need to undergo sleep tests at home or a sleep center.
 Home sleep tests can measure heart rate, blood oxygen level, airflow, and breathing patterns.
-If the results are not normal, our doctors may recommend a nocturnal polysomnography test at a sleep center.
+If the results are abnormal, our doctors may recommend a nocturnal polysomnography test at a sleep center.

 During a nocturnal polysomnography test, the patient will be connected to equipment monitoring heart, lung, and brain activity.
 Breathing patterns, blood oxygen levels, and arm and leg movements will also be tracked to evaluate whether the patient has sleep apnea.